Skip to content

 This component

-In most cases you will use JSX to instantiate objects.
-However there are cases when you have a reference to an instance that you would like to use in a JSX expression for example in subclasses.
+In most cases, you will use JSX to instantiate objects.
+However, there are cases when you have a reference to an instance that you would like to use in a JSX expression, for example, in subclasses.

 tsx